joshuar/govhack-dashboard/README.md

   indivudal record.
 So ideally you'd either use some kind of nested structure for these fields or index a particular project and each dataset it is using as a separate document.
+* There are probably many more clean-ups that can be done here.
+For example, people might use a department acronym instead of the department name for the dataset provider.
+Both of these count as different fields when really they should be the same.

 # License